evangoer/sphinx_dev/sffms/docs/introduction.rst

 For the fiction writer, what Sphinx brings to the table is solid, easy to use HTML production.
 If you don't like the built-in HTML templates, it's straightforward to hack your own.
 Sphinx also produces EPUB out of the box, as should all writing tools worthy of your consideration.

 Sphinx also produces LaTeX output.
 The problem with Sphinx's LaTeX output is that it's designed to typeset a nice looking technical manual, not a novel.
-Great for technical writers and software engineers, not so great for novelists.
-But we can fix this.
-We have the technology!
+Great for technical writers and software engineers, not so great for fiction writers.

+This is the problem that sffms solves.

 What is sffms LaTeX?
 --------------------

-`Sffms <http://www.mcdemarco.net/sffms/>`_, developed by `M. C. DeMarco <http://www.mcdemarco.net/>`_, is a LaTeX document class for typesetting fiction manuscripts.
+The `sffms <http://www.mcdemarco.net/sffms/>`_ LaTeX document class was developed by `M. C. DeMarco <http://www.mcdemarco.net/>`_ to typeset fiction manuscripts.
 It supports Standard Manuscript Format, including:

 * a double-spaced manuscript in a 12-point monospaced font with one-inch margins
 * running headers of the form Author/TITLE/n, where n is the current page number